nathanhleung/bukkit-web-wrapper/README.md

 ### Environment Variables
 `.env.example` contains an example environment file.
 To set environment variables, copy `.env.example` to `.env` and fill in desired environment variables.

+### Controlling the Server
+You can visit http://localhost/admin, or type commands straight into the console used to create the server.
+Standard input will be piped to the Bukkit instance.

 ## Development
 `yarn watch` will start both the web server and the Bukkit Minecraft server, and will restart both when changes are made to server-side JavaScript files.